afiore/arboreal/README.md

 # Arboreal.js

-A microlabrary for traversing and manipulating tree-like data structures, works on node.js and the browser.
+A micro-library for traversing and manipulating tree-like data structures; works on node.js and the browser.

-__Work in progress... documentation coming shortly__
+__Work in progress...__